 Michele Richard, 21, was a 2nd year student in engineering materials.

 Annie St-Arneault, 23, was a mechanical engineering student.

 Annie Turcotte, 21, was a first year student in engineering materials.

-December 7, 1989 my then 12 year old daughter went to her junior high school with the names of those 14 women with an in memoriam pinned to her shirt.
+You should know that December 7, 1989 my then 12 year old daughter went to her junior high school with the names of those 14 women with an "in memoriam" pinned to her shirt.
 I cried when I saw what she was doing-- both for the women and for her courage.
-Each year I think of my daughter and of those women and so hope that we have the courage to fight to make sure this will never happen again .
+Each year I think of my daughter and of those women and so hope that we have the courage to stop the violence against women..